ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/2071008">yz1155</a></p>

-Everyone may have slightly different opinions about this year's tournament, but our entire team agrees that the introduction of the Round of 32 and the EX mappools were great decision.
-And overall mappool's quality was great.
+Everyone may have slightly different opinions about this year's tournament, but our entire team agrees that the introduction of Round of 32 and the EX category in the mappools were both a great addition.
+Moreover, the overall quality of the mappools was great!

-South Korea's main strategy was simple and clear.
-Focusing on the opponent's weak point.
-Of course, Teams like Japan and China are surprisingly strong.
-However, no matter how strong a team is, it does not have a SSS rank in all areas.
-When we had a match with Japan, our team focused on LN and HB.
-And with team China, we focused on RC picks.
-I believe our strength was 'balanced skill set', so this strategy was effectual in every round.
-Actually, it is same with previous tournament.
-Unless tournament add SV picks, probably strategy will not change.
+South Korea's main strategy was simple and clear: focusing on the opponent's weak point.
+Of course, teams like Japan and China are surprisingly strong.
+However, no matter how strong a team is, no one is a jack of all trades and a master of all.
+When we had a match with Japan, our team focused on LN and HB, and with team China, we focused on RC picks.
+I believe our strength was our balanced skill set, so this strategy proved effective in every round.
+This is basically the same approach we took in previous tournaments, and unless SV picks are added we'll probably not be changing strategies any time soon.

-As a one of players, I can notice MWC have tried new and challenging.
-Especially this year, there were a lot of new things.
-At least, our team had a great time with a new things from this year.
-There are always opposing opinions when trying something new.
-While all opinions should be respected, I hope the mappooling team will not be too swayed by them.
-Any participants with a normal attitude and mindset would be grateful for staffs effort.
+As one of the players involved, I have noticed how the team has tried new and challenging things this year.
+Our team had a great time with these changes!
+While there will always be opposing opinions when testing the waters and all should equally be respected, I hope that the mappooling team will not be swayed by them.
+Any reasonable participant with the correct attitude and mindset should be grateful for the staff's efforts!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7080063" style="background-image: url('/wiki/shared/avatars/RandomeLoL.jpg')"></a>